Causal survival analysis under competing risks using longitudinal modified treatment policies: Defining LMTP effects under competing risks

 We are concerned with the definition and estimation of the causal effect of an intervention on the treatment process $\bar A$ on the event indicator $Y_{\tau+1}$ in a hypothetical world where there is no loss to follow-up (i.e., $\bar C=0$).
-The interventions on the treatment process are defined in terms of longitudinal modified treatment policies \citep{Diaz12,Haneuse2013}, which are hypothetical interventions where the exposure is assigned as a new random variable $A_t^\d$ instead of being assigned according to the structural equation model.
-An intervention that sets the exposures up to time $t-1$ to $\bar A_{t-1}^\d$ generates a counterfactual variable $A_t(\bar A_{t-1}^\d)$, which is referred to as the \textit{natural value of treatment} \citep{richardson2013single, young2014identification}, and represents the value of treatment that would have been observed at time $t$ under an intervention carried out up until time $t-1$ but discontinued thereafter.
+The interventions on the treatment process are defined in terms of longitudinal modified treatment policies \citep{Diaz12,Haneuse2013}, which are hypothetical interventions where the treatment is assigned as a new random variable $A_t^\d$ (which may depend on the natural value of treatment as explained below) instead of being assigned according to the structural equation model.
+An intervention that sets the treatments up to time $t-1$ to $\bar A_{t-1}^\d$ generates a counterfactual variable $A_t(\bar A_{t-1}^\d)$, which is referred to as the \textit{natural value of treatment} \citep{richardson2013single, young2014identification}, and represents the value of treatment that would have been observed at time $t$ under an intervention carried out up until time $t-1$ but discontinued thereafter.
 An intervention on all the treatment and censoring variables up to $t=\tau$ generates a counterfactual outcome $Y_{\tau+1}(\bar A^\d)$.
-Causal effects are defined as contrasts between the counterfactual probability $\P[Y_{\tau+1}(\bar A^\d)=1]$ of a failure event by the end of the study under interventions implied by different interventions $\d$, as defined below.
+Causal effects are defined as contrasts between the counterfactual probability $\P[Y_{\tau+1}(\bar A^\d)=1]$ \corr{of not experiencing a failure event by the end of the study} under interventions implied by different interventions $\d$, as defined below.